Apart from your sending domain used to send your emails, a link subdomain is also set up for your license.

 Common name: Your domain's full name.
 We recommend obtaining one certificate per domain.

-Organization: Your company's or organisation's legal name.
+Organization: Your company's or organization's legal name.

 Location: The city where your company is located.